Dentistry

 4. Ceramic Braces

-Ceramic braces, also referred to as clear or invisible braces, feature brackets made of ceramic rather than metal.
+Ceramic braces, also called clear or invisible braces, feature brackets made of ceramic rather than metal.
 This material is generally transparent or colored to match the teeth.

 Pros